Visible Greenness Exposure

 Network Analysis

-R package from our recent publication to calculate a road network, and finally asses visible greenspace along the network.
-For a detailed explanation of the DRIGLUCoSE
+R package from our recent publication to calculate a road network and then assess visible greenspace along it.
+For more details on DRIGLUCoSE

 # Download and process road network from OSM data